Submission guide

 Archival process overview

 Pocket Archive receives new contents, and updates to existing contents, via submissions.
-A submission is an individual contribution to the archive that can add, update, or delete resources (a combination of any of these).
+A submission is an individual contribution to the archive that can add, update, or delete resources.
 A submission may include multiple resources, which can be related but do not necessarily have to.
+New additions and updates can be combined in one submission, deletions are performed separately.

 The full cycle of operations for a given resource in Pocket